 There is a pest that appears in almost every home.
 Though it’s barely larger than a pencil point, its ability to annoy is seemingly boundless.
 The culprit?
 Fruit flies.
 And with the official start of summer fast-approaching, you’ll likely be dealing with them in the coming months (especially if you like to stock up on seasonal produce for summer meals).
 So, how do you get rid of fruit flies?

-Though it may seem like an impossible task, there are actually quite a few steps you can take to rid fruit flies from your home and prevent another infestation.
-From DIY traps to some basic preventative best practices, we’re covering all the best ways to achieve a fruit-fly-free apartment.
+Though it may seem like an impossible task, there are actually quite a few steps you can take to banish fruit flies from your home and prevent another infestation.
+From DIY traps to some basic preventative best practices, we’re covering all of the best ways to achieve a fruit fly-free apartment.
 Here is everything you need to know about how to get rid of fruit flies and keep them away.

 Fruit Flies 101

 First thing’s first.
 Let’s start by explaining how these little pests end up in your home in the first place.

 Fruit flies feed on decaying fruits and veggies.
 They also use rotting fruit as a mating ground to reproduce.
 Though they can enter through a window or door, it’s common for fruit flies to hitch a ride into your home on some produce.
 Unfortunately, they can reproduce at an alarmingly fast rate: female fruit flies can lay hundreds of eggs during their brief lives, which only lasts 40-50 days.
 The eggs hatch within 24-30 hours and the fermenting fruit or vegetable provides food for the maggots to feed.
 That’s why you often see fruit flies swarming around your produce (especially if it isn’t fresh).
 Gross.

 If you want to protect your home from fruit flies, a good habit to implement is to start washing your produce as soon as you bring it home.
 That way, you’ll clean off any fruit fly larva or eggs before they have a chance to hatch.